yeasy/learning_pickleball/05_dink_en.md

 There are several ways to hit the Dink, the easiest and most efficient way is to push the ball.

-When pushing the ball, you should keep your wrist relatively fixed, stabilize the paddle surface, and send the ball from the forearm directly without swinging the arm, so that the ball falls to the target landing point.
-In order to stabilize the ball's trajectory, the paddle should continue to follow the ball's movement for about a foot after hitting the ball.
-The ball should be pushed mainly with hit, do not deliberately create spin.
+When pushing the ball, it's important to keep the wrist firm and control the paddle angle to ensure it's stable and pointing towards the space above the net.
+There is no need to draw back the paddle before hitting; instead, use your shoulder as the pivot and your arm to directly apply force forward, hitting the ball to the intended spot.
+To ensure a stable trajectory of the ball, continue to push the paddle forward for about 30 cm after the hit.
+Focus on the hitting action when pushing the ball and avoid deliberately creating spin.
+After the shot, quickly return to the ready position with the paddle in front of your chest.

-When dinking for defense, the ball's landing point should be in the first half of the NVZ to avoid the opponent's attack; in order to mobilize the opponent, the ball can also be placed near the NVZ line (e.g, the side corners) or to the opponent's feet.

 After mastering the basic push Dink, you can appropriately add spin to make it more difficult for a high-quality return, including: